 This father/son duo invented a 3D printed honeycomb that pours delicious honey without ever disturbing the bees http://t.co/ZYrlkwFiu6

 — NowThis (@nowthisnews) September 27, 2015

-The plastic Beehaus is a compact structure that helps make it easier for hobbyist beekeepers to maintain hives in small spaces like patio gardens or rooftops.
-The sturdy house resists pecking attempts from busy woodpeckers, which are known to break in to traditional wooden hives.
+The plastic Beehaus is a compact structure that helps make it easier for hobbyist beekeepers to maintain hives in small spaces such as patio gardens or rooftops.
+The sturdy house resists pecking attempts from busy woodpeckers, which are known to break into traditional wooden hives.

 The beehaus is getting very active

 They seem to like the letter box entrance? pic.twitter.com/YdG83pVlb9